dpaulat/supercell-wx-docs/getting-started/initial-setup.rst

 Supercell Wx uses `MapLibre GL Native
 <https://github.com/maplibre/maplibre-gl-native>`_ to render a responsive map.

-To pan the map, click and drag the mouse.
+To pan the map, left-click and drag the mouse.
+To rotate the map, right-click and drag the mouse.
+To reset the rotation to a north-up orientation, left-click the compass icon in the upper right corner of the map.
 Use the mouse wheel to zoom, or double click using the left or right mouse button to zoom in or out respectively.
 Pressing ``s`` or both left and right mouse buttons will cycle through map styles, including light, dark and satellite underlays.

+For more information about the displayed radar product, hover over the time in the upper right of the map.
+Hold the ``SHIFT`` key to view radar moment data or other derived information underneath the cursor.

 Customization
 -------------